bhavikji/design-best-practices/README.md

 [🔝 Back to contents](#contents)

-### **Variable Naming Convention**
+### **Variables Naming Convention**

 One of the key feature of SCSS is to give us the chance to declare global variables, and as a designer you should grab this by both hands.
-Never declare variable based on the behavior or on their appearancs, declare it on the basis of purpose.
+Never declare variables based on the behavior or by their appearances, declare them on the basis of purpose.

 Bad: